honorem/jcollector/README.md

 # jcollector
 jcollector is a scollector-like tool to be used within your java apps.

-It's not a super-pro tool, I just made it to be easily expandable since I use it in a lot of different projects to push metrics to some OpenTSDB servers hosted by OVH (ovh.com).
+It's not a super-pro tool, I just made it to be easily expandable since I use it in a lot of different projects to push metrics to some OpenTSDB servers like the OVH's timeseries PAAS.

 Feel free to fork/contribute/add Senders